LucasMc17/Ultimate-React-Crossword/README.md

 #### Event Handlers

 The Crossword component supports a suite of event handler functions.
-For more information on when these functions will run and what information they have access to, refer to the full documentation, coming soon!
+For more information on when these functions will run and what information they have access to, refer to the [full documentation](https://lucasmcgill.nyc/packages/ultimate-react-crossword/docs)!

 1. `onInput` // A function that runs whenever the user enters a guess in any square of the puzzle
 2. `onCellCorrect` // A function that runs whenever the user enters the correct value in any square of the puzzle